Black Friday is here! Get up to 30% off on Devart products!

 When privileges are not set, a newly created user account can connect to the MySQL instance but cannot access any data or perform any actions.
 Typically, database administrators specify the user's privileges when creating the account.
 This can involve manually defining specific privileges for each database or particular database objects or applying a set of privileges all at once through a user role.

-To allow the user some access permissions for the MySQL database, we use the GRANT statement.
+To allow the user some access permissions for the MySQL/MariaDB database, we use the GRANT statement.
 The command syntax is as follows:

 GRANT privilege